Best hiking daypacks 2025 | Lightweight packs for shorter days, tested and rated

 But where it performs leaps and bounds ahead of the others here is when the country or hill track ends and you enter into an urban environment.
 This is partly due to the way it looks, blending effortlessly into a metropolitan setting, but there are important design touches as well such as a proper laptop sleeve.

 The Batac is part of Cotopaxi's Del Dia collection, which mean's each bag is made from the leftover fabric from other companies' production runs, saving it from landfill.
-Every bag has a unique colour arragement.
+Every bag has a unique colour arrangement.

-Read our full Cotopaxi Batac 24L Backpack review
+Read our full Cotopaxi Batac 24L Backpack review.

 Pros